DangerousThings/flexsecure-applets/docs/5-otp-naming.md

 # OTP / OATH Applet Naming

-Due to some historical decisions and industry conventions, the naming of the OTP and OATH applets is a bit confusing.
+Due to some historical decisions and industry conventions, the naming of the two-factor authentication applets is a bit confusing.

 ## 1. Rolling One-Time Passwords

-This applet is able to store a list of two-factor authenticator accounts and generate rolling 6-digit codes for each of them.
+This applet stores a list of user accounts and generates rolling 6-digit codes for each one.

-The version ditributed via the Vivokey Fidesmo store might not be compatible to the Yubico Authenticator programs (yet).
+The version ditributed via the Vivokey Fidesmo store might not be compatible with the Yubico Authenticator programs (yet).

 - Supported protocols: `OATH-TOTP` (RFC 6238) and `OATH-HOTP` (RFC 4226)
 - Yubico calls this `OATH` (see https://docs.yubico.com/software/yubikey/tools/ykman/OATH_Commands.html)